ozyurtf/cpu-scheduler/README.md

            Blocked
 ```

-So, in the five-state model, we introduced new states: **new** and **exit** to solve the issue that we mentioned in three-state model.
+So, in the five-state model, we introduced 2 different new states: **new** and **exit** to solve the issue that we mentioned in three-state model.

 But there is one major flaw in the five-state model.
 CPU is much faster than the IO devices.
-Therefore, if the CPU executes very fastly and all of the processes are moved to the **blocked** state, there will be no processes in the ready state anymore as a result of this.
-All the processes will just wait for an IO event and CPU will sit idle and wait for at least one process to leave from IO and ready to be executed.
+Therefore, if the CPU executes very fastly and as a result of this if all of the processes are moved to the **blocked** state, there will be no processes in the ready state anymore.

+In that case, all the processes will just wait for an IO event and CPU will sit idle and wait for at least one process to be ready to be executed.
 And this will lead to low CPU utilization.
+We don't want CPU to be idle.

-To prevent this, the operationg system can suspend a process that is in **blocked** state, stores all of the suspended processes in a queue named suspend queue and move the suspended process to the disk to free up main memory if all processes in the main memory are in **blocked** state.
+To prevent this, the operationg system can suspend a process that is in **blocked** state, store all of the suspended processes in a queue named **suspend queue**, and move the suspended processes to the disk to free up main memory if all processes in the main memory are in **blocked** state.

-After this, CPU can now bring some other processes to the main memory and this prevents it from staying idle.
+Through this way, CPU can now bring other processes to the main memory and start executing them.
+This prevents it from staying idle.

-So in six-state model, we can add another state named **suspend**.
+Therefore, we can add another state named **suspend**.
+After this update, we will have 6 states in total and we call this model **six state model**.

 ## Six State Model